Welcome to Phenix City, Alabama

 FLSA Status: Non-Exempt

-Code: SM2
+Code: SM4-1

-Reports to: Worksite Supervisor
+Reports to: Wastewater Collection Supervisor

 Job Summary